Swiss Family Robinson (1960 film): Development

 The film is based upon Der Schweizerische Robinson (translated as The Swiss Family Robinson), a book written by Johann David Wyss.
 RKO Pictures had previously made an adaptation in 1940, directed by Edward Ludwig.
 After watching that movie, Walt Disney and Bill Anderson decided to produce their own version of the story.
 Anderson talked with director Ken Annakin during filming of another live-action Disney picture, Third Man on the Mountain, near Zermatt (Switzerland).
 Ken Annakin had also worked with Disney in the 1953 adventure film The Sword and the Rose.

-During his stay in Switzerland, Annakin read the book and he wondered why Disney wanted to make a story so outdated.
+Annakin worked on the script with Bill Anderson and Lowell Hawley.
+The idea to have the brothers discover a girl dressed as a boy came from Janet Munro, who had been in Third Man on the Mountain and was then making Darby O'Gill and the Little People.
+She was telling stories about playing a boy when working on stage with her father Alex Munro and Disney had this incorporated into the film.

 There were several meetings to decide filming locations.
 There was talk of making the film in a studio in Burbank, California or filming on location in a natural environment.
 Annakin wanted to film in Ceylon, and the associate producer Basil Keys, in East Africa.
 Bill Anderson stressed that they should examine the Caribbean.
 They visited Jamaica and Trinidad, but it was not what they wanted.
 Somebody in Trinidad told them of a nearby island, Tobago.
 When they saw the island for the first time, they "fell instantly in love", and they sent a telegram to Anderson, who traveled to Tobago and found it fitted to their needs.
 However, one of the drawbacks of this choice was that the island had no local wildlife.
-Once Walt Disney accepted, cast and crew got their shots and passports for a stay of six months in Tobago.
+Once Walt Disney accepted, cast and crew got their shots and passports for a six-month stay in Tobago.
 Filming began in August 1959 and was a wrap just before Christmas 1959.
-The closeups of the stars on the animals—to complete the animal race scene around the treehouse—was done in January of the new year.
+The closeups of the stars on the animals—to complete the animal race scene around the treehouse—was done in January 1960.